raspberrypilearning/python_scrolling/en/step_1.md

 </mark>

 You will:
-+ Use code to create a game
++ Make a game with a goal using code that checks for game **conditions**
-+ Create a moving environment using x
++ Create a moving environment using x and y coordinates to `translate` the screen
-+ Have something happen when a **condition** is true
++ Personalise a game to your interests

 <mark>Image of many different examples in a strip</mark>